Kim Newman

 Kim James Newman (born 31 July 1959) is an English journalist, film critic, and fiction writer.
-He is interested in film history and horror fiction - both of which he attributes to seeing Tod Browning's Dracula at the age of eleven - and alternative history.
+He focuses on film history and horror fiction - both of which he attributes to seeing Tod Browning's Dracula at the age of eleven - and alternative history.
 He has won the Bram Stoker Award, the International Horror Guild Award, and the BSFA award.

 Early life

 Kim Newman was born 31 July 1959 in Brixton, London, the son of Bryan Michael Newman and Julia Christen Newman, both potters.
 His sister, Sasha, was born in 1961, and their mother died in 2003.
-Newman attended "a progressive kindergarten and a primary school in Brixton, and then Huish Episcopal County Primary School in Langport, Somerset".
-In 1966 the family moved to Aller, Somerset.
-He was educated at Dr. Morgan's Grammar School for Boys in Bridgwater.
-While he attended, the school merged with two others to become Haygrove Comprehensive.
-He graduated from the University of Sussex with an English degree in 1980 and set a short story, Angel Down, Sussex (1999) in the area.
-Newman acted in school plays and with the Bridgwater Youth Theatre.
+Newman attended primary school in Brixton and then, in 1966, the family moved to Aller, Somerset and Newman attended Huish Episcopi Primary School in Langport.
+He was then educated at Dr. Morgan's Grammar School for Boys in Bridgwater, and acted in school plays and with the Bridgwater Youth Theatre.
+In 1980, he graduated from the University of Sussex with a degree in English.